backlineint/bpi-11ty/src/til/2021/running-lighthouse-ci-server-locally.md

 ---
 title: Running Lighthouse CI Server Locally
-description: "While it would be better in almost every way to host Lighthouse CI Server somewhere, running it locally can still be a useful way to to collect some baseline performance measurements.
-These are the steps I followed to run an instance locally and collect some initial data."
+description: While it would be better in almost every way to host Lighthouse CI Server somewhere, running it locally can still be a useful way to to collect some baseline performance measurements.
+These are the steps I followed to run an instance locally and collect some initial data.
 author: Brian
 date: 2021-03-10T23:10:55.432Z
 imagePath: ./src/til/2021/lhci_server.png
 alt: Top level Lighthouse comparison
 ---
-While I had previously [set up Lighthouse CI with Github Actions](/til/2021/configuring-lighthouse-ci-with-github-actions/) and found it useful, I found myself looking longingly at the [reports provided by Lighthouse CI Server](https://twitter.com/_developit/status/1266112451155841024) as a way to compare results over time.
+I had previously [set up Lighthouse CI with Github Actions](/til/2021/configuring-lighthouse-ci-with-github-actions/), but I still found myself looking longingly at the [reports provided by Lighthouse CI Server](https://twitter.com/_developit/status/1266112451155841024) as a way to compare results over time.
 While the docs are mainly focused on running on a public server with persistent storage (which is clearly the most useful way to do this,) I couldn't help but wonder if I could run the server locally to capture some quick data comparing a few specific changes.
 Turns out you absolutely can.
 The docs provide [an example Docker container to use locally](https://twitter.com/_developit/status/1266112451155841024), but I went with the even lower-fi solution.

 ---